keera-studios/keera-hails/README.md

 This repo contains sample reactive programs that show data received from a Nintendo Wiimote using a Gtk GUI.

-Both programs are very simple.
+All the programs are very simple.
 In
 ![Minimal.hs](/Minimal.hs) there are
 two kinds of Reactive Values: